cse110-sp24-group1/cse110-sp24-group1/admin/meetings/041024-kickoff.md

   - *Welcome and Introductions*
   - *Management*
     - Define Roles
+      - Leader
+      - Designer
+      - Developer
+      - Planning
+        - Notetaker for meetings
+        - Makes sure group is aware of deadlines for all assignments
+      - Project Manager
+        - Using project board, issues tracker, etc on Github
     - Set Up Rules of Development
     - Develop Team Contract
     - Define Meeting Structure